-Nurses, caregivers or other attending staff are responsible for the wellbeing and safety of a resident that they have a duty to care for.
-However, many instances of incidents often because a staff member is negligent or too aggressive with patients.
-Interactions between staff and residents can be stressful or frustrating at times, but it does not excuse irresponsible and abusive behavior that results in harm inflicted against residents.
+Nurses, caregivers or other attending staff are responsible for the wellbeing and safety of the residents in their care.
+However, staff members may be negligent or too aggressive with patients, causing harm.
+Interactions between staff and residents can be stressful or frustrating at times, but that is never an excuse for irresponsible or abusive behavior.
 No matter how difficult or uncooperative a resident may get, the caregiver must remain professional and treat them with respect and care so that the resident doesn’t suffer an injury.

 There are different types of neglect and abuse that nursing home residents may be subjected to.
-For example, staff may fail or refuse to provide the resident with enough food and water, help them to shower and attend to personal care, use the bathroom, or dress then in appropriate clothing.
-Staff are responsible for making sure the needs of residents are acknowledged and taken care of, and they must check on the patient periodically in case they need help moving to another location or need assistance with an activity.
-A nursing home resident’s room must be properly cleaned and well kept.
-If the facility itself is cluttered, hallways filled with obstacles, not sufficiently cleaned, or there are other hazards not taken care of, then all of these issues can create a dangerous environment for residents.
-If a staff member is negligent and does not care for a resident adequately, the resident may get injured.
+For example, staff may fail or refuse to provide the resident with enough food and water.
+Staff may refuse or fail to help them shower or attend to personal care.
+They may delay their ability to use the bathroom, leaving them to sit in soiled diapers or linens, or refuse to dress them in the clothes the Resident selected.
+Staff are responsible for making sure the needs of residents are acknowledged and taken care of.
+They must check on the patient periodically in case they need help moving to another location or need assistance with an activity.
+A nursing home resident’s room must be properly cleaned and free of clutter.
+If the facility is cluttered or there are other hazards, residents may fall or otherwise presented with a dangerous environment.
+Injuries happen all too frequently in this setting.

-Another sign that a Camden, NJ nursing home lawyer knows can indicate nursing home neglect is bed sores, also referred to as pressure sores or pressure ulcers.
-When a resident is unable to move themselves, it is critical for nursing home staff to regularly reposition them in order to prevent these pressure sores from developing.
-Other signs of abuse or neglect are broken bones, bruises, cuts, welts, or other unexplained injuries.
+Another sign that we, as Camden, NJ nursing home lawyers know indicates nursing home neglect, is pressure injuries (also referred to as pressure sores or bed sores).
+These horrible wounds are caused by sustained, unrelieved pressure.
+They generally form over boney prominences, including the sacrum, hips and heels.
+When a resident is unable to effectively move themselves, it is critical for nursing home staff to regularly reposition them.
+This is known as “offloading pressure”.
+Failure by the staff to properly offload pressure is a form of neglect or abuse, and is a basis for brining a legal claim.
+Other signs of abuse or neglect are falls, broken bones, bruises, cuts, welts, or other unexplained injuries.

-In addition to both physical abuse and neglect, there is another form of nursing home abuse that has become more and more common, which is financial exploitation.
-It is one of the more difficult signs of abuse to find, because your loved one may not believe it is actually happening or may refuse to give more details about it out of fear.
+Financial exploitation of the elderly is, unfortunately, a common occurrence in nursing homes.
+It is not always obvious, and the exploited resident may not believe it is happening or may refuse to give details about it out of fear.
 A staff member may be manipulating your loved one through scare tactics or by gaining their trust so that they can gain access to their assets.
-Signs that your elderly loved one may be a victim of financial exploitation are:
+Signs that your elderly loved one may be a victim of financial exploitation include:

 Nursing home settlements occur after lawsuits have been filed by plaintiffs (victims of abuse and their family members) against the defendants (usually the nursing facility, its staff, and/or administrators).